scottybee84/car-rental-business/DEPLOYMENT_GUIDE.md

 3. **Source**: Select **"GitHub Actions"**
 4. **Save**

-Your site will be live at: `https://YOUR_USERNAME.github.io/voltvoyage/`
+Your site will be live at: `https://YOUR_USERNAME.github.io/REPO_NAME/`

+**Important**: The `vite.config.js` has been configured with `base: '/car-rental-business/'` to match your repository name.
+If your repo name is different, update this value in `vite.config.js`.

 **Note**: After the first push, GitHub Actions will build and deploy.
 Check the "Actions" tab to see the deployment progress.